HarshNegi0927/llm-eval-pipeline/README.md

 `expected_summary` / `difficulty` directly in the JSON.
 Once you've confirmed a case, set `"human_verified": true` on it.
-Add your own cases too — the point of the golden set is that *you* trust every entry in it, because Phase 3's regression detection is only as honest as this file.
+Add your own cases too — the point of the golden set is that *you* trust every entry in it, because the regression detection is only as honest as this file.

 ## Run a real eval (needs a real API key — makes ~170 live API calls)
 ```bash
 python scripts/run_eval.py v1
 ```
 First run has nothing to diff against and becomes your baseline.
-Edit `prompts/v1.yaml` (or add `prompts/v2.yaml`), run again, and you'll see a pass-rate delta and any regressions/improvements vs. the last run.
+Edit `prompts/v1.yaml` (or add a new version), run again, and you'll see a pass-rate delta and any regressions/improvements vs. the last run.

 **This takes several minutes on Groq's free tier — that's expected.**